 If you’re open to receiving job openings, make sure that you’re set up that way.
 And if not, make sure that’s properly reflected as well.
-People aren’t necessarily going to follow your requirements in this area, but some will, and it can be an indirect means of indicating you might be interested in making a move if the timing and the circumstances were right.
+People won’t necessarily follow your requirements in this area, but some will.
+And it can serve as an indirect means of indicating you might be interested in making a move if the timing and the circumstances were right.

 Make Your Profile Public

 Personally, I think that the only time your profile should be private is in the first five seconds after you’ve created it.
 Then again, I have had an online persona since 1997, and find it easy to share a lot of things.

 Of course not everyone feels this way, but it seems to be kind of useless to have a LinkedIn profile if you don’t want to share it with anyone.
 Networking, which is what LinkedIn is all about, is, in part, about going outside your comfort zone and meeting new people.
 This is not like Facebook where, potentially, the pictures of you drinking in 1963 could come back to haunt you.
 This is a gathering of professionals.
 Any employer upset if you have an online presence on LinkedIn is not only not with the times.
 They are being thoroughly unrealistic.
 Employees look for better opportunities all the time.
 Wise employers recognize and accept that.
 Denying someone access to LinkedIn, or being upset by an employee’s presence therein, is misplaced.